kkensuke/nextjs-blog-tutorial/posts/espanso.en.md

           cmd: "open 'https://www.youtube.com/'"
 ```

-A trigger to search for the content copied to the clipboard.
+A trigger to Google search the content copied to the clipboard.
 ```yml
   - trigger: ";ggl"
     replace: "{{output}}"